stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 the Bokhara rug beneath.
 I did not know what might happen, but was keyed up for anything, and took a deep involuntary breath.
-I was on my knees for convenience at the moment, with my face quite near the newly made aperture; and as I breathed there poured into my nostrils a powerful dusty   odor&mdash;a smell not comparable to any other I have ever encountered.
+I was on my knees for convenience at the moment, with my face quite near the newly made aperture; and as I breathed there poured into my nostrils a powerful dusty   odor--a smell not comparable to any other I have ever encountered.
 Then everything within my range of vision suddenly turned to a dull gray before my failing eyesight as I felt myself overpowered by an invisible force which robbed my muscles of their power to function.